 The Latin name for a human being is Homo sapiens sapiens; Man twice wise.
 Intellect is a fundamental aspect of the human identity.
 Place an unarmed man, even a powerful or athletic one, in the path of a charging buffalo or a ravenous leopard and the outcome is clear.
 Put simply, humans are physically unable to overpower large swathes of the animal kingdom.
 What we lack in fangs, muscles, wings, or claws, however, we make up for in ingenuity and adaptability.
 Give that same man a pointy rock and a stick and then the narrative may change.

-For so much of human history, this special intellect, this twice evident wisdom, has been the line in the sand between man and beast.
+For so much of human history, this special intellect, this “twice-evident” wisdom, has been the line in the sand between man and beast.
 Humans speak, humans use tools, humans can solve problems; animals can only react.
-Although we have begrudgingly admitted to sharing many of our wise distinctions with members of the animal kingdom, the ever-present understanding that humans are a cut above has never stopped looming.
-The animals that are acknowledged as especially intelligent are typically close relatives of ours.
-Chimpanzees and orangutans and gorillas; to many of the great apes we award the honorary status of being “almost” human.
+Although we have begrudgingly admitted to sharing many of our wise distinctions with members of the animal kingdom, the understanding that humans are a cut above the rest has never faded.

 Related Articles: